-Educational facilities are largely clustered around the settlements of Ladismith, Calitzdorp, Van Wyksdorp and Zoar.
-No educational facilities are available in Anysberg and Plathuis in the West and in Kraaldorings, Badshoogte and Vleirivier in the Eastern parts of the municipality.
+Educational facilities are largely clustered around the settlements of Ladismith, Calitzdorp, Vanwyksdorp and Zoar.
+No educational facilities are available in Anysberg, and Plathuis in the West, in Kraaldorings, Badshoogte and Vleirivier in the eastern parts of the municipal area.

 According to the Western Cape Education Department (WCED) 39.4 per cent of students that were in Grade 10 in 2013 dropped out of school by the time they reached Grade 12 in 2015.
-This is a particularly concerning trend given the ever increasing demand for skilled and highly skilled labour within the region.
+This is a particularly concerning trend given the ever-increasing demand for skilled and highly skilled labour within the region.
 The average learner-teacher ratio in Kannaland has increased from 25.3 per cent in 2012 to 27.7 per cent in 2014.

-The availability of adequate education facilities such as schools, FET colleges and schools equipped with libraries and media centres could have a positive influence on academic outcomes.
-Kannaland have 18 schools in 2015 which had to accommodate 4 671 learners.
-The proportion of no fee schools has increased significantly from 77.7 per cent in 2012 to 94.4 per cent in 2014, indicating that given the challenging economic climate, there is an effort to alleviated severe funding pressure of parents and guardians that are unable to afford school fees.
-With the challenge of disadvantage areas it makes it impossible to uphold the funding requirements and places the school under pressure or make it unable to contribute to school subsidies.
+The availability of adequate education facilities such as schools, FET colleges and schools equipped with libraries and media centres will improve academic outcomes.
+The proportion of no fee schools has increased significantly from 77.7 per cent in 2012 to 94.4 per cent in 2014, indicating that, given the challenging economic climate, there is an effort to alleviated severe funding pressure on parents and guardians that are unable to afford school fees.
+With the challenge of disadvantaged areas, it becomes impossible to uphold the funding requirements, places schools under pressure and makes it unable to contribute to school subsidies.